Assistant Pastor of Youth and Families

 Austin has worked extensively with Children and Youth ministries since he was 16 years old.
 He has enjoyed many roles, from nursery worker to middle school camp counselor to leading HS Guys discipleship.
 His passion is to come alongside families to help nurture the gospel in the lives of kids and families.

-Austin married his wife in 2011 and they have a daughter.
+Austin married his wife in 2011 and they have two daughters.

 Austin’s favorite activities include weightlifting, running, biking, ultimate frisbee, reading, and spending time with his family.